forrestdavis/PublicModelsAPI/README.md

 This code can be straightforwardly run on colab where you can access (free) GPUs.
 I've included a small document in the colab folder which outlines how to link github and google drive.
-Once that's in place, the included colab.ipynb script can be run.
+Once that's in place, the included scripts/colab.ipynb script can be run.